Kitware/ParaView/Documentation/release/dev/FavoritesFilters.md

-# Bookmarks for filters
+# Favorites for filters

-* Introduce the concept of bookmarks for filters.
+* Introduce the concept of favorites for filters.
-  The 'manage bookmarks' dialog allows to create and arrange bookmarks under recursive custom categories.
+  The 'manage favorites' dialog allows to create and arrange favorites under recursive custom categories.
-  Bookmarks are accessible from 'Filters' menu.
+  Favorites are accessible from 'Filters' menu.
-  The pipeline context menu contains an 'Add bookmark' action.
+  The pipeline context menu contains an 'Add favorite' action.